-In Egypt, the feminist movement, with a long and successful history of advocating gender equality, is facing uprecedented repression.
-Adoption of extremely restrictive laws that aim to criminalize NGO work and severely limit civil society are examples of this repression.
+In Egypt, the feminist movement, with a long and successful history of advocating gender equality, is facing unprecedented repression.
+The adoption of extremely restrictive laws that aim to criminalize NGO work and severely limit civil society are examples of this repression.
 The isolation of Egyptian civil society is alarming.
-The pressure against NGOs and women’s groups has been coupled with push back on women’s rights.
-New proposed legislation in Egypt, which aims to push back women’s rights, has many concerned.
-But the limits on civil society organizations such as El-Nadeem and EIPR, as well as scores of other independent groups, makes it difficult for the women’s movement to tackle regressive legislation.
+The pressure against NGOs and women’s groups has been coupled with pushback on women’s rights.
+New proposed legislation in Egypt, which aims to push back women’s rights, has many concerns.
+But the limits on civil society organizations such as El-Nadeem and EIPR, as well as scores of other independent groups, make it difficult for the women’s movement to tackle regressive legislation.